 Brand platforms were born to articulate the ideas driving your branding.
 Your team and your agencies could then understand what it was all about, so they can deliver on it.
 Create the communications that tell your story.
 Design experiences that deliver the promise.

 But somewhere along the way, things went horribly wrong.
 As marketing professionals were working on making things clear, consistent and easy to use, for many companies things were getting complicated.
 It started with something positive – a wider recognition of the importance of brands.
 Continue reading →

-Visual design is a vibrant, ever evolving world.
+Visual design is a vibrant, ever-evolving world.
 It always combines timeless principles with new tools and changing fashions.
-Contemporary design operates within a global culture.
-One that has been getting increasingly visual for over a century since the early days of mass media.
+Contemporary design operates within a global culture that has been getting increasingly visual for over a century since the early days of mass media.

 Brand identities, specifically, now spend a large part of their lives in digital environments.
 These environments offer both opportunities and challenges, but are we really seeing the amount of innovation we’d expect?
 The kind we’ve seen in product design or interface design.
 What are the key factors shaping brand identities in digital environments?
 Continue reading →